cacpmw/nodecmd/README.md

 # NodeJS CMD
-This project is a forever going project that gathers utilities from my daily activities.
+This project is a forever going app that gathers utilities from my daily activities.
 It is meant to run on terminal.

 ## Setup